Jennifer Hosten

-Jennifer Hosten (born 31 October 1947) is a Grenadian radio announcer, development worker, diplomat, author, model and beauty queen who won the Miss World 1970 contest, representing Grenada.
-She became the first black woman and the first woman from her country to win the title.
-The whole contest had been controversial even before the result had been announced.
-Afterwards allegations were made about the influence of the Prime Minister of Grenada, who was on the judging panel.
+Jennifer Hosten (born 31 October 1947) is a Grenadian radio announcer, development worker, diplomat, author, model, and beauty pageant titleholder who was crowned Miss World 1970, representing Grenada.
+She was the first representative of her country and is celebrated as the first Black woman to win the title.
+It is now commonly accepted that the Carole Joan Crawford, Miss World 1963, was the first black Miss World.
+She was Jamaican, but most of the public did not know she was mixed race.

+The 1970 contest had already been controversial before the winner was announced, and, following the result, allegations emerged regarding the influence of Eric Gairy, Grenada's prime minister, who served on the judging panel.

-She was born in St. George's, Grenada.
-She was 23 when she won the Miss World contest in November 1970, and so the more likely of the two dates of birth that are reported is 31 October 1947.
-She studied in London and then worked for the BBC's Caribbean radio service before becoming a flight attendant.
+Hosten was born in St. George's, Grenada.
+She was 23 years old at the time of her Miss World victory in November 1970; accordingly, 31 October 1947 is generally regarded as her most likely date of birth among those reported.
+She pursued her studies in London and later worked for the BBC's Caribbean radio service before becoming a flight attendant.

 1970 Miss World contest

 The 1970 contest was held in London, United Kingdom.
 It began with a row because the organisers had allowed two entries from South Africa, one black, one white.
 Then during the evening there were protests by women's liberation activists and flour was thrown.
 The comedian, Bob Hope, was also heckled.

 Even greater controversy then followed after the result was announced.
 Jennifer Hosten won, becoming the first black woman to win Miss World, and the black contestant from South Africa was placed second.
 The BBC and newspapers received numerous protests about the result and accusations of racism were made by all sides.
 Four of the nine judges had given first-place votes to Miss Sweden, while Miss Grenada received only two firsts while receiving the most overall points.
 Miss Sweden, who was favoured to win, finished fourth.
 Furthermore, the Premier of Grenada, Eric Gairy, was on the judging panel.
 Although there were judges from several other countries which also took part in the contest, there were many accusations that the contest had been rigged.
 Some of the audience gathered in the street outside Royal Albert Hall after the contest and chanted "Swe-den, Swe-den".
 Four days later the organising director, Julia Morley, resigned because of the intense pressure from the newspapers.
 Years later Miss Sweden, Marjorie Christel Johansson, was reported as saying that she had been cheated out of the title.

 Julia Morley's husband, Eric Morley, was the chairman of the company that owned the Miss World franchise.
 To disprove the accusations, Eric Morley put the judging panel's ballot cards on view and described the complex "majority vote system".
 These cards showed that Hosten had more place markings in the 2nd, 3rd, 4th and 5th positions over Miss Sweden and the other five finalists.
 Julia Morley then resumed her job.